 PLEASE READ: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t go into detail why, but if Nest says don’t do it, DON’T.)

-After approximately 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
-If the component has turned on while plugged in, shut it down and then turn it back on again, manually restarting the thermostat.
-Once it has completely restarted, plug it back in to finish charging.
-After an hour of charging, unhook the Nest Thermostat and reconnect it to its base.
+After approximately 10 minutes of charging, disconnect the Nest Thermostat from the USB charger.
+If the component has turned on while plugged in, power it off and then turn it back on again, manually restarting the system.
+Once it has fully restarted, plug it back in to finish charging.
+After an hour of charging, unhook the Nest Thermostat and reattach it to its base.

 If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
 Enter us!
-If Falso Service Experts put in your Nest Thermostat, please give us a call at 315-313-6531 or schedule an appointment online.
-If your Nest Thermostat was not put in by Falso Service Experts, please connect with Nest Support here.
+If Falso Service Experts put in your Nest Thermostat, please feel free to call us at 315-313-6531 or schedule an appointment online.

-Additionally, do not let this situation panic you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is truly saving money for you daily.
-When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
+Finally, do not let this situation panic you about your Nest’s reliability.
+By owning and properly using Nest, your thermostat is honestly saving money for you every day.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one problem get you down.
+So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.